RNA-Seq Data Analysis Workflow: A Step-by-Step Guide

 Data Preprocessing

-Raw data output from next-generation sequencers may contain reads with adapter sequences and low-quality reads.
-Therefore, it's often beneficial to preprocess the FASTQ files by trimming adapter sequences and filtering out low-quality reads.
+Raw sequencer output often contains adapter sequences and low-quality reads.
+It is therefore common practice to preprocess the FASTQ files by trimming adapters and filtering out low-quality reads.

-Commonly used software for preprocessing FASTQ files includes Trimmomatic, Cutadapt, FastQC, and fastp.
+Popular preprocessing tools include Trimmomatic, Cutadapt, FastQC, and fastp.

 Result of Data Preprocessing